GOVTNZ/silverstripe-api/README.md

 1. The function name is defined in the corresponding *"path"* section of the JSON fragment as the *operationID*.
 2. Each function takes only one parameter: the *Api_Controller* instance handling that API request.
 The controller exposes all the parameters the function will need to fulfill the API request, and in turn the function will populate the controller's *output* property with the response.

+Check the contents of the */resources* files for examples.

 &nbsp;